majdeddine/bank_tech_test/README.md

 I need to have a password in order to make transaction

 As a customer
+So that I can make a transaction
+I need to provide the right password

+As a customer
 So that I keep track of my spending
 I want to see my bank account statement